Why Short-Form Video Still Dominates Music Discovery (And How to Win)

 8. Analyze Your Data

 All major platforms provide analytics.
 Pay attention to what's working – which sounds, formats, or themes resonate most – and refine your strategy accordingly.
+In 2026, savvy artists are also leveraging AI-powered analytics tools that can identify patterns across platforms and predict which content styles are likely to perform best for their specific audience.
 Industry resources like Music Business Worldwide or Billboard's digital charts can also offer insights into broader trends.